Ingiloy people: Geographical distribution

-The majority of the ingiloys today live in an area they call Saingilo, the name of the cultural region traditionally inhabited by the Ingiloys (Heretian) people in modern northwestern part of Azerbaijan.
+The majority of the Ingiloys today live in an area they call Saingilo, the name of the cultural region traditionally inhabited by the Ingiloys (Heretian) people in modern northwestern part of Azerbaijan.
 The Saingilo area — territory of 4,780 km2 — traditionally includes the Balakan, Zaqatala and Qakh districts.

 Religion

-By religion, Ingiloys are divided to Orthodox Christians and Sunni Muslims.
-As a result of missionary activities of the Orthodox Christianity Restoration Society, Ingiloys converted to Christianity in 1860, creating 12 laities, but in 1863, 9 of them converted back to Islam.
-In 1892, 62 converted to Christianity.
+By religion, Ingiloys are mostly Sunni Muslim with a minority practicing Orthodox Christians.
+As a result of missionary activities of the Orthodox Christianity Restoration Society, some Ingiloys converted to Christianity in 1860, and even creating 12 laities, but in 1863 most of those who converted, later reverted to Islam.

-Some Ingiloys are Muslims (Sunni).
+Most Ingiloys are Sunni Muslims.
 They converted in the 17th century via Lezghin and Ottoman influence.

-There are only three active Georgian Orthodox Churches in Qakh district (Saint George's Church in Qakh Ingiloy village, Patara Alaverdi in Qax, Saint Nino's Church in Alibeyli village).
+There are three active Georgian Orthodox Churches in Qakh district (Saint George's Church in Qakh Ingiloy village, Patara Alaverdi in Qax, Saint Nino's Church in Alibeyli village).
 Georgian Churches in Azerbaijan are under jurisdiction of Eparchy of Khornabuji and Hereti.